-A recent customer was on the hunt for a product copywriting system that could help their team keep up with the constant (and growing) flow of product copy needed to bring their products to market.
+A recent customer was on the hunt for a PIM that could help their team keep up with the constant (and growing) flow of product copy needed to bring their products to market.
 They were familiar with Product Information Management (PIM) systems and Content Management Systems (CMS).
-Those didn’t fit the bill.
-They didn’t have a storage problem.
-You can’t store what you don’t have in the first place.
-What they had was a problem creating great product content.
+But none they looked at fit their needs.
+They didn’t just have a storage problem.
+Their greatest challenge was creating high-converting product content, then organizing, tracking and sharing it.

 They scoured the internet, searching for a product content production system, product copywriting tool and product copy software to no avail.
-Then they happened upon Talkoot, a platform specifically built to produce product stories at scale.
-To save others that long, arduous search, we created this post to help you understand what Talkoot is, who it’s designed for and how that differs from Product Information Management (PIM) systems, Content Management Systems and Digital Asset Management systems (DAM).
+Then they happened upon Talkoot, a platform specifically built to produce consumer-facing product content at scale.
+To save others that long, arduous search, we created this post to help you understand what Talkoot is, who it’s designed for and how it differs from Product Information Management (PIM) systems, Content Management Systems and Digital Asset Management systems (DAM).

 The DNA of Talkoot: Product Storytelling

 If your products are traditionally sold at high margin through specialty shops, your own retail stores, high-end department stores or boutiques and you’re trying to build a strong DTC channel online, Talkoot will likely be the best fit.

 Talkoot is first and foremost a creative production tool:

 - Upstream system that supports product and creative teams

 - Collaborative productivity tool designed to help teams turn raw, unstructured product data, PowerPoint decks, lookbooks, meeting notes and product briefs into inspired, consumer-facing, channel-specific product stories

 - Quick and less costly to deploy and scalable from the department- to enterprise-level

 - Think of it as a product content production facility (e.g., a Tesla production plant for product stories)